renovatebot/renovate/docs/adding-a-package-manager.md

 #### `postExtract(packageFiles)` (async, optional)

-This function takes an array of package files (extracted earlier using `extractDependencies`) and is useful if some form of "correlation" is required between the files.
+This function takes an array of package files (extracted earlier using `extractPackageFile`) and is useful if some form of "correlation" is required between the files.

 For example, Yarn Workspaces and Lerna are tools for working with multiple package files at once, including generating a single lock file instead of one per package file.
-It is therefore necessary to have a "full view" of all package files to determine if such logic is necessary, because the `extractDependencies` function only sees each package file in isolation.
+It is therefore necessary to have a "full view" of all package files to determine if such logic is necessary, because the `extractPackageFile` function only sees each package file in isolation.

 Currently `npm` is the only package manager using this function, because all other ones are able to extract enough data from package files in isolation.